garudlab/Wasney-Briscoe/analysis/postprocessing.md

 ## Step 1: Calculate core genes, shared genes, and gene prevalences

 In this step, three different outputs of interest are produced:
-- `core_genes.txt.gz`: lists of core genes for all species detected in the dataset.
+- `core_genes.txt.gz` and `core_genes_stringent.txt.gz`: lists of core genes for all species detected in the dataset.
 Core genes are genes present in $\ge$ 90% of strains.
 - `shared_genes.txt.gz`: lists of genes that are likely shared across species boundaries for all species detected in the dataset.
 Shared genes are genes that have a copy number $\gt$ 3, as this provides evidence for cross-species gene sharing.
 Putatively shared genes are removed from downstream analysis.
 - `species_id_gene_freqs.txt.gz`: prevalences of each gene for all species detected in the dataset.
 A unique file is produced for each species.